10 important terms to know when switching energy supplier

 1. Early exit fee

 An energy contract normally lasts for 12 months in Ireland, unless stated otherwise, and the exit fee charged is usually €50 per fuel.

-By law all suppliers must provide a 14-day cooling-off period, during which time you cannot be charged an early exit fee if you change your mind.
-If you do decide to leave while still in contract, we would advise not to switch unless you can recoup your loss with the discount gained on your new tariff.
+By law, all suppliers must provide a 14-day cooling-off period, during which time you cannot be charged an early exit fee if you change your mind.
+If you do decide to leave while still in contract, we would advise you not to switch unless you can recoup your loss with the discount gained on your new tariff.

 2. Cashback offers

 Some suppliers offer a cashback incentive when signing up to certain energy tariffs.
 It’s important to point out that the cashback value advertised is usually deducted from your first energy bill.
 It’s never credited to your bank account, nor do you receive a cheque or cash in the post.

 When comparing energy prices using our energy comparison tool on bonkers.ie you will have the option of including cashback incentives in your results.
 You can do so by selecting 'yes' or 'no' at the bottom of the comparison page.

 When looking at cashback deals try not to get blindsided by the amount of offer.
 It’s usually best to focus on the overall estimated cost of your energy over the entire year.

 A standing charge is a fixed charge added to all gas and electricity bills to cover the upkeep of the network which brings the supply of gas and electricity to your home.
 It's a fixed charge so it doesn't change regardless of the amount of energy you use.
 The standing charge also goes towards the costs associated with servicing user accounts, carrying out meter readings, and issuing and processing bills.

 The standing charges for gas and electricity are separate and will vary from supplier to supplier, and from tariff to tariff.
 A slightly higher standing charge applies where a second electricity meter is installed for NightSaver and storage heater tariffs.
 Standing charges also differ for urban and rural customers (see more on that below).